 Have You Been Exposed to Asbestos on the USS Yosemite (AD-19)?

-Veterans who served during World War II are most likely to develop asbestos-related conditions.
+Veterans who served during World War II will most likely develop asbestos-related conditions.
 If you think you were exposed to asbestos while serving aboard the USS Yosemite (AD-19), you may still be at risk of developing asbestos-related illnesses.
-We can help you understand how asbestos exposure occurred during the time of your service in the U.S. Navy.
-We can also assist you in finding former colleagues.
-To learn more, call us at 760.621.6147.
+We can help you understand how asbestos exposure occurred during your service in the U.S. Navy and assist you by finding skilled lawyers who will help file claims if you've been diagnosed with asbestos-related cancer.